Kriss Akabusi MBE Olympic athlete, world champion, motivational speaker and corporate coach

 The panel discussion will be followed by opportunity for delegates to network in small groups, share their personal experiences to explore lessons being learned.

-With Michael Smith, Matthew Taylor, Dr Sayanthan Ganesaratnam, Dr Mando Watson and an additional speaker to be announced.
+With Michael Smith, Matthew Taylor, Dr Sayanthan Ganesaratnam and Dr Mando Watson.

 12:45 - 14:00 Exhibition and networking lunch